 The need to protect the children from harm is a paramount consideration in determining their best interest

 It’s important to note that the Family Law Act is not trying to promote an optimal relationship with the parent but rather a meaningful one in the child’s best interest.
 A meaningful relationship is generally defined as something that is significant and valuable to the child.
 A meaningful relationship might include no contact, phone contact, supervised contact or anything the court determines is in the best interests of the child.

 In cases of family violence, these two objects (among others) must be weighed carefully against additional considerations.

 S60CC sets out further considerations that a court must take into account, these include but are not limited to:

-- Difficulties and expenses of child spending time with a parent a
+- Difficulties and expenses of the child spending time with a parent;

 These considerations are not weighted the same as protecting the child from harm but can sway a court into allowing a certain amount of time with the family violence offender in some cases.